berkeleymt/berkeley.mt/content/news/2026-05-02_bmmt-2026-online-logistics.md

   Fermi-style problems, testing their ability to think fast and outsmart the competition.

-- **Turtle Art** — Unleash your creativity while learning to code!
-Explore the basics of Python programming using Turtle, a graphics library that turns code into cool drawings.
-No experience needed—just bring your curiosity!
+- **Puzzle Hunt** — Are you a fan of logical reasoning?
+Puzzle Hunt is an experience with competition that includes lateral thinking, teamwork, patterns, and many other elements.
+Teams will be racing against a time limit of 60 minutes to solve a series of puzzles, unlocking new puzzles as you progress to reach the final mystery.

-- **Infini-bee** — Get to know infinity in our Infinity Bee, more affectionately known as the Infini-bee!
-What happens when you add infinite numbers?
-Draw unlimited shapes?
-Perform boundless jumps?
-Learn all of this and more at our Infini-bee!
+- **Countdown** — Miss the excitement of the MATHCOUNTS® Countdown Round?
+Come show off your mental math skills to the test in a countdown match to see who can solve problems the fastest!

 ## Awards

-Top-scoring individuals and teams will be announced at the Awards Ceremony from 4:30 – 5:00 PM.
+Top-scoring individuals and teams will be announced at the Awards Ceremony from 3:30 – 4:00 PM.
 For BmMT Online, we will provide an official ranking as well as certificates for top-scoring teams.
 However, there will not be physical awards for the online tournament.